-5.5.2 Modular Multiplication
+5.5.2.
+Modular Multiplication.
 The final permutation function we'll consider doesn't need function families.
 It is the multiplication step that forms the core of any good MCG.
 As we discussed earlier, it is sometimes used in combination by other generators as an improving step.
-For example, there are known weaknesses in XorShift generators, so XorShift generators such as RanQ1 [42] add an MCG multiplication as final step to improve their output.
+For example, there are known weaknesses in XorShift generators, so XorShift generators such as RanQ1 [Press et al. 2007] add an MCG multiplication as final step to improve their output.

-In contrast, adding an MCG multiplication (alone) to an LCG or MCG makes very little difference to the quality of the output (because two multiplications are identical to one combined multiplication), inspiring a rule of thumb that it is better to combine different approaches rather than add more of the same thing [42].
+In contrast, adding an MCG multiplication (alone) to an LCG or MCG makes very little difference to the quality of the output (because two multiplications are identical to one combined multiplication), inspiring a rule of thumb that it is better to combine different approaches rather than add more of the same thing [Press et al. 2007].